versehe/Python_Notebook/README.md

  ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `The basic functions you should know:`
  	Python Notebook - Cookbook for Basic Functions.ipynb
   Python Notebook - Cookbook for Numpy.ipynb
   Python Notebook - Cookbook for Pandas.ipynb
+  Python Notebook - Cookbook for Pyecharts.ipynb